 Are Electric Scooters Catching Fire?
 [And How To Prevent It?]

-Several unfortunate accidents involving e-scooter fires have occurred and continue to happen.
-This has made people wonder what causes an electric scooter to catch fire.
+This has made people wonder what causes an electric scooter to catch fire and in this article, we will find out why.

 A woman riding an electric scooter